fiedsch/datamanagement/Readme.md

 ```

 Method two: generate tokens first and then check if they are unique.
 This might be faster and less
-ressource consuming for large amounts of tokens:
+resource consuming for large amounts of tokens:

  ```php
   // same as above, exept